 Many people use at-home whitening kits.
 These kits contain strips covered in a gel containing hydrogen peroxide or carbamide peroxide.
 The gel penetrates the tooth and essentially bleaches the stains away.

 These strips are popular but not recommended for people with gum disease or sensitive teeth.
 The chemicals in these strips can make both worse and make your mouth very painful.
 We recommend you talk to your dentist or us before using these products.

-There are also toothpastes out there that claim to whiten teeth.
+There are also kinds of toothpaste out there that claim to whiten teeth.
 They can lighten your teeth over an extended period of time.
-However, they usually don’t contain enough whitening agent to make your teeth visibly lighter right away.
+However, they usually don’t contain enough whitening agents to make your teeth visibly lighter right away.